-Teachers are well skilled at adapting teaching to meet the diverse range of needs in each class.
+Teachers adapt their teaching to meet the diverse range of needs in each class.
 Daily planning takes into account individual pupil's needs and requirements.
 Differentiation is approached in a range of ways to support access and ensure that all pupils can experience success and challenge in their learning.